Landmark rulings by the Supreme Court mean the federal government will recognize same-sex marriages and they can resume

-The Pentagon announced Aug.
-14 that same-sex spouses of members of the military would be offered a range of federal benefits beginning Sept.
-3. The Defense Dept. said it "remains committed to ensuring that all men and women who serve in the U.S. military, and their families, are treated fairly and equally."
+The Pentagon said same-sex spouses of members of the military would be offered a range of federal benefits beginning in September.
+The Defense Dept. said it "remains committed to ensuring that all men and women who serve in the U.S. military, and their families, are treated fairly and equally."

 Same-sex marriage opponents petitioned California's Supreme Court July 12 to honor Prop.
 8 -- the state's 2008 gay marriage ban.
 They said the U.S. Supreme Court's June ruling that the ban's backers had no "standing" in the case didn't reinstate lower court rulings invalidating the ban.